leios/gpu-handbook/src/content/abstractions.md

-# What Are Software Abstractions?
+# All the Ways to GPU

 An abstraction is a metaphorical device used to make a complex task simpler to understand.
 We use abstractions *everywhere* in programming.